godotengine/emacs-gdscript-mode/README.md

 Once Godot hits a breakpoint, Emacs displays two new buffers:

 - `* Stack frame vars *` displays the locals, members, and globals variables for the current stack point.
-It show variable name, its type and its value.
+It shows the variable name, its type, and its value.
 - `* Inspector *` displays detailed information about the selected object.
 By default, it shows the properties of `self`.

 You can inspect any object in those two buffers by pressing <kbd>RET</kbd> on the corresponding line.